shahzeb79/docker-node-hello-world/readme.md

 Basic Express Site
 ==================

-Source code example for [A simple website in node.js with express, jade and stylus](http://www.clock.co.uk/blog/a-simple-website-in-nodejs-with-express-jade-and-stylus) article.
+Source code example for [A simple website in node.js with express, jade and stylus]

 Build
 -----